Foie gras: Animal research

 The process of force-feeding can make animals sick by stressing the liver.
 If the stress is prolonged, excess protein may build up and clump together as amyloids, consumption of which has been found to induce amyloidosis in laboratory mice.
-It has been hypothesized this may be a route of transmission in humans too, and so be a risk for people with inflammatory complaints such as rheumatoid arthritis.
+It has been hypothesized this may be a route of transmission in humans too, and so may be a risk for people with inflammatory complaints such as rheumatoid arthritis.

 Legislation and bans

 Several countries and regions have laws against force-feeding or the sale or importation of foie gras; even where it is legal, some retailers have ceased selling it.

 In Switzerland, foie gras production has been prohibited since 1978 and force-feeding is explicitly banned since 2008.

-In Europe, force-feeding is only legal in 5 of the 27 member states: France, Belgium, Hungary, Bulgaria, Spain.
+In the European Union, force-feeding is only legal in 5 of the 27 member states: France, Belgium, Hungary, Bulgaria, and Spain.
 In 2017, foie gras production was banned in Brussels, a largely symbolic measure because of the small number of producers within the city limits.

-In 2019, New York City instituted a foie gras ban but was struck down in 2022 by an order from the New York's Agriculture and Markets Department stating in the order that the ban was "unusual", "unreasonabl[e]", and "legislative overreach".
+In 2019, New York City instituted a foie gras ban but was struck down in 2022 by an order from the New York's Agriculture and Markets Department.
+However, the court ruling against New York City's foie gras ban has been overturned in 2026.

 In November 2022, the Buckingham Palace household wrote to the PETA campaign group that foie gras was not bought or served in royal residences.

-Force-feeding is also prohibited in Israel, Turkey and Australia.
+Force-feeding is also prohibited in Israel, Turkey, Australia, and Brazil.
 Foie gras import is prohibited in India.
 Foie gras production and sale is prohibited in California.